 College admissions teams want to recruit the best and brightest students to their campuses.
 One of the factors they use to determine which applicants to admit is your high school grade point average, or GPA.
 Depending on the type of college you plan to attend, your necessary minimum GPA will be different.

 Ivy League universities receive thousands of admissions applications each year but admit only a small percentage.
 Although the schools do not set minimum GPAs for applicants, you can judge by the averages of currently admitted students.
 At Stanford, for example, over half of students admitted for Fall 2010 had a 4.0, with 84% having over a 3.7.

-For students who don't have the GPA to make the cut at Cornell or Harvard, the mid-level colleges might be a better choice.
-Schools such as Indiana University and the University of California give preference to students with at least a 3.0 GPA.
+For students who don't have the GPA to make the cut at Cornell University or Harvard, the mid-level colleges might be a better choice.
+Schools such as Indiana University-Bloomington and the University of California give preference to students with at least a 3.0 GPA.

 Students who have lower than a 3.0 may need to apply to community colleges.
 These schools typically admit any student, although some may be admitted conditionally.
 Students can sometimes complete core courses at a community college and then transfer to a higher-tier school.

 Amy Jorgensen has ghostwritten more than 100 articles and books on raising and training animals.
 She is also an amateur dog trainer.
 She has also written more than 200 blog posts, articles, and ebooks on wedding and party planning on behalf of professionals in the field.